jake-knerr/js-style-guide/README.md

 export class Kls {}
 ```

 #### A module's file name is a descriptive lowerCamelCase name.
-For modules that export a single function, the filename should be the same as the exported function.
+For modules that export a single function, prefer a filename that is the same as the exported function name.

 ```javascript
 // getColor.js